Healthy Homes Assessment Onekawa

 Home Assessments Onekawa for Rental Properties

-There are a variety of concerns you should look for during the house review to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+There are a myriad of concerns you should look for when conducting the house review to determine if your rental property meets the minimal requirements of the Healthy Homes Standards.
 The most common are:

-The consequences of not having an Healthy Home with regard to The Residential Tenancies Act and consequently being on the wrong side of the Tenancy services ruling can be significant for property owners and landlords.
-For professional assistance, get in touch today to schedule your rental properties house assessment.
+The consequences of not having the Healthy Home in accordance with the Residential Tenancies Act and consequently being in the wrong of the tenant services ruling can have a significant impact for property managers and landlords.
+For expert guidance, contact us today and book your rental property house assessment.

 home assessments for rental properties